 The Residence Life Department employs around 15 professional staff members in various capacities, from deans to directors to department assistants.
 While our jobs differ, our hearts are unified in our desire to promote student learning and faith formation for all Calvin students who call campus housing their home.
 To meet us, as well as others whose work connects with living communities on campus, visit the Residence Hall Leadership or Calvin Apartment Leadership pages, or see our “Contact us” page.

 The Community Life Council (CLC), facilitated by the Resident Director, is composed of Resident Assistants, the Barnabas team, Cultural Discerners (CDs), Multicultural Activities Coordinators (MACs), Community Partnership Coordinators (CPCs), Residence Hall Executive Team (RHET).
 CLCs exist to embody the “ta panta” concept: that all of our work is interconnected and directed at the goal of student learning and growth towards discipleship in God’s all-encompassing kingdom.
 The CLC model puts a high value on community and partnership.
-All of this happens to better support God's redemptive work on earth and the overall mission of Calvin College.
+All of this happens to better support God's redemptive work on earth and the overall mission of Calvin University.

 Resident Directors are full-time staff members (not students) who reside in an apartment within each residence hall.
 RDs oversee the Resident Assistants, support student success, intervene during crisis situations, provide overall leadership for the community, oversee student conduct, and lead the Community Life Council.